20 founding-family places · Get a year free and try two real challenges with hands-on setup

 Built on the science, not the nagging

-Self-regulation beats white-knuckling.
-Kids can freeze the timer with one tap — dinner, breather, wobbly moment — and a grown-up gets pinged.
+The same NICE guidance names movement breaks and 'I need a break' cards.
+Kids can freeze the timer with one tap for dinner, a breather or a wobbly moment, and a grown-up gets pinged.
 The game waits.
+Nothing is lost for stopping.

 Mess, meet your match